Actipro/WPF-Controls/Documentation/topics/syntaxeditor/getting-started.md

 The QuickStarts contain a wealth of information on almost every product feature area, so be sure to look at them while working with the documentation.

-A 'Getting Started' series of QuickStarts is included in the sample project that shows how to build a robust syntax language from start to finish.
+A "Getting Started" series of QuickStarts is included in the sample project that shows how to build a robust syntax language from start to finish.
 It is an extremely valuable sample when starting to build your own syntax languages.

 ## Learn Terms

 The [Term Definitions](term-definitions.md) topic provides an extensive list of terms used in this product.
 If you ever wonder what a term means, check that list.

-## Use the 'How To' Topic
+## Use the "How To" Topic

 The [How To...](how-to.md) topic provides a great jump off point for where to find information on performing the most common tasks with SyntaxEditor.
 It's a great resource.